getbraincloud/braincloud-docs/release/2018-10-04-release-3-9-0/index.md

 The following changes/additions have affected the brainCloud API:

 - **AppStore Service**
-    - New [AppStore Service](https://getbraincloud.com/apidocs/apiref/?csharp#capi-appstore) for querying products / pricing / promotions, and performing in-app purchases.
+    - New [AppStore Service](/api/capi/appstore) for querying products / pricing / promotions, and performing in-app purchases.
     - The product / pricing / promotions APIs are identical to the Product Service versions - but the IAP APIs are all new!
 - **Group Service**
-    - Users can now call [RejectGroupJoinRequest()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-group-rejectgroupjoinrequest) to reject a join request that they have made
+    - Users can now call [RejectGroupJoinRequest()](/api/capi/group/rejectgroupjoinrequest) to reject a join request that they have made
-    - New APIs for managing groups: [SetGroupOpen()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-group-setgroupopen) and [UpdateGroupACL()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-group-updategroupacl)
+    - New APIs for managing groups: [SetGroupOpen()](/api/capi/group/setgroupopen) and [UpdateGroupACL()](/api/capi/group/updategroupacl)
 - **Leaderboard Service**
-    - New versioned social leaderboard calls - [GetSocialLeaderboardByVersion()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-leaderboard-getsocialleaderboardbyversion), [GetPlayersSocialLeaderboardByVersion()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-leaderboard-getplayerssocialleaderboardbyversion)
+    - New versioned social leaderboard calls - [GetSocialLeaderboardByVersion()](/api/capi/leaderboard/getsocialleaderboardbyversion), [GetPlayersSocialLeaderboardByVersion()](/api/capi/leaderboard/getplayerssocialleaderboardbyversion)
 - **Product Service**
     - _Important: The Product Service is being **deprecated** in favour of the new AppStore and VirtualCurrency services._
     - The service and its APIs will continue to work until **July 1st, 2020**.
     - There is a new compatibility flag in the portal under **Design | Core App Info | Advanced Settings**, which controls how purchase transactions are written to the database.
-Keep \[x\] Enable legacy Purchase Collection support checked if your app uses the old Product APIs, or a mixture of the old **Product**and new **AppStore**APIs.
+Keep [x] Enable legacy Purchase Collection support checked if your app uses the old Product APIs, or a mixture of the old **Product**and new **AppStore**APIs.
 New apps that will only use the new AppStore APIs can feel free to clear that flag.
-    - Although deprecated, we did add the missing cloud-code version of the [VerifyItunesReceipt()](https://getbraincloud.com/apidocs/apiref/?cloudcode#capi-product-verifyitunesreceipt) back to the service (for those who need it!)
+    - Although deprecated, we did add the missing cloud-code version of the [VerifyItunesReceipt()](/api/capi/product/verifyitunesreceipt) back to the service (for those who need it!)
 - **Presence Service**
-    - There is an all-new [Presence](https://getbraincloud.com/apidocs/apiref/?csharp#capi-presence) service.
+    - There is an all-new [Presence](/api/capi/presence) service.
 Check it out!
 - **Tournament Service**
     - New Division Set calls have been added - mostly used when querying and joining a Division Set instance.
-    - The new calls are: [GetDivisionInfo()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-tournament-getdivisioninfo), [GetMyDivisions()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-tournament-getmydivisions), [JoinDivision()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-tournament-joindivision) and [LeaveDivisionInstance()](https://getbraincloud.com/apidocs/apiref/?csharp#capi-tournament-leavedivisioninstance)
+    - The new calls are: [GetDivisionInfo()](/api/capi/tournament/getdivisioninfo), [GetMyDivisions()](/api/capi/tournament/getmydivisions), [JoinDivision()](/api/capi/tournament/joindivision) and [LeaveDivisionInstance()](/api/capi/tournament/leavedivisioninstance)
 - **VirtualCurrency Service**
-    - New [VirtualCurrency Service](https://getbraincloud.com/apidocs/apiref/?csharp#capi-virtualcurrency) for currency operations.
+    - New [VirtualCurrency Service](/api/capi/virtualcurrency) for currency operations.
 The operations are largely the same, with a bit of clean-up.

 * * *